sb53systems/G-Code-Flow-Temperature-Controller/README.md

 This Script is free and open source, created to prove the effectiveness of automatic Speeds/Flow and Nozzle temperature change during 3D printing in order to get the best Quality/Speed Optimization and reduce 3D Printing complexity.

 This 3D Printing Concept is Based on my personal approach and with a minimum of Delphi programming skills.
-Its operation consists of varying the temperature according to the average flow rate during printing time, then limit the speed in the G-Code to reach the recommended flow rate for the temperature reached.
+Its operation consists of varying the temperature according to the average flow rate that can be achieved during printing time, then limit the speed in the G-Code to reach the recommended flow rate for the temperature reached.

 With this Concept, you could print any object with the same Slicer Settings and have the best Speed/Quality Optimization, even with an old Klipperized 3D printer and a nice inexpensive filament!